apache/age-website/docs/clauses/limit.md

 ## Return a subset of the rows

-To return a subset of the result, starting from the top, use this syntax:
+To return a subset of the result, starting from the top, use the following syntax:

 Query